pykale/transparentML/content/01-intro/ml-systems.md

        c. the price of the house might be a feature

-    Compare your answer with the reference solution below
+    *Compare your answer with the solution below*
    ```{toggle}
     **a, b**
    ```
     4.3.
 What is the target variable?

-    Select a single answer
+You have to choose a single answer.

        a. the full-text description is the target